connectivecpp/chops-net-ip/doc/chops_net.md

 - Abstract and separate the message framing and message processing for message streams.
 Sometimes the same "wire protocol" (i.e. message header and message body definition) is used on multiple connections, but different message processing is required depending on the connection address (or connection type).
 Chops Net provides specific customization points to ease code sharing and code isolation.
 In particular, a message framing function object might be defined for a TCP stream (and not needed for a UDP entity), but the same message processing code used for both TCP and UDP entities.
 - Make it easy to write correct network code, and hard to write incorrect network code.
 An example is that message sending cannot be started before a TCP connection is active.
 A second example is that correctly collecting all of the bytes in a TCP message header is easier with this library (this is a common source of errors in TCP network programming).
 A third example is that a read is always posted for TCP connections, even if the connection is used only for sending data.
 This allows timely notification when the connection closes or an error occurs (a common mistake is to forget to post a read, which sometimes results in very slow notification when a connection closes or has an error).
 - Provide customization points so that the application can be notified of interesting events.
+- Make it easy to develop peer-to-peer applications that primarily care about data transfer versus which side is connecting versus accepting connection requests.

 ## Chops Net States and Transitions